DEVALUATION AND DEPRECIATION OF CURRENCY

 produced locally fall.

-- Imports become expensive: When a country devalued her currency, her citizens spend more in purchasing of commodities from other countries.
+- Imports become expensive: When a country devalued its currency, its citizens spend more on purchasing of commodities from other countries.

 - Reduction in imports: It becomes more expensive to import goods and services into a country that devalued its currency.
 Fewer goods and services are therefore imported.

-- Increase in export: There will be an increase tendency to export goods and services when a country devalued its currency.
+- Increase in export: There will be an increased tendency to export goods and services when a country devalued its currency.
 Devaluation encourages people to export because of its cheapness.

-- Balance of payments improvements: Improvement on balance of payments is achieved because of reduction in imports and increase in exports
+- Balance of payments improvements: Improvement in the balance of payments is achieved because of a reduction in imports and an increase in exports

 - Employment opportunities: Devaluation causes an increase in the number of industries and consequently creates more jobs for people.